avivbd/mehcoeg/README.md

 # mehcoeg
-package for inverse modeling of geochemical data.
+Code for inverse modeling of geochemical data.